Apple HomePod smart home speaker: Should I buy this $349 device?

 Google's Home Mini is a smart speaker device for just $49Google

-But from what we can tell, Apple is offering just one smart speaker option: the HomePod. $349.
-No mini-version at all.
+But from what we can tell, Apple offers just one smart speaker option: the HomePod.
+It's $349, and there is no mini-version at all.
 We are talking about a company, though, that sells a $999 smartphone.
-You can buy an Android smartphone — and a good one — for under $200.
-But that's not Apple's scene — it's never been interested in the bargain rack shopper.
+You can buy an Android smartphone—and a good one—for under $200.
+But that's not Apple's scene—it's never been interested in the bargain rack shopper.

 Is HomeKit a selling point?

-What HomePod does offer is a seamless integration for Apple iPhone users comfortable with Siri and Apple's own smart home system, HomeKit.
+HomePod offers a seamless integration for Apple iPhone users comfortable with Siri and Apple's smart home system, HomeKit.
 Amazon doesn't have Alexa naturally integrated in smartphones.
 Google does, with Android.
 But Apple users still hop between Siri on their iPhones and Google Assistant or Alexa on their smart home devices.

 We also don't know what the final iteration of HomePod will look like.
-Apple is fond of the surprise announcement — where devices are finally shown with bigger, better and splashier features than originally expected.
+Apple is fond of surprise announcements, where devices are finally shown with bigger, better, and splashier features than originally expected.

-As more is known about HomePod, including when you can actually buy one, we'll know more: We'll know if the speaker is going to be a second fiddle, too-the-late-to-the-game smart home option — or a device that says don't bet against Apple.
+As more is known about HomePod, including when you can actually buy one, we'll know more: We'll know if the speaker is going to be a second fiddle, too-late-to-the-game smart home optionor a device that says don't bet against Apple.

 GearBrain Compatibility Find Engine